Purple-Palm/telegram_chat_script/README.md

 # FAQ
    > Is that PC only?

-   **You need PC/Laptop with Windows to run this script.**
+   **You need PC/Laptop with Windows or Linux based OS to host that script.**

-   > How to use it on phone?
+   > Can I send animations from other devices?

-   **Because of TelegramAPI you can use commands on your phone while it runs on your PC.**
+   **As long as it have hosting, you can send animations on any other devices while the script itself runs on your PC/Server.**